Aeroluna/LunaCoopMod/README.md

 - Reduced Archon (and variants) collision radius with structures from 0.75 to 0.56 (Does not affect collision with other units).
 - Burrow and Unburrow have been separated into two separate buttons.
 - Burrowed and Unburrowed Zerg unit types will now be on the same tab-select, and both will be selected when double clicking on units.
+- Fixed an issue where Locusts spawned simultaneously would have perfectly synchronized animations rather than behaving like a swarm.
+- Changed Disruptor Purification Nova ability to be cancelled and deal no damage if the Disruptor is stunned.

 Copied from Versus.